thishakyawmh/iwb25-043-codecrushers/README.md

 Univents - Campus Event Management Platform
 ===========================================

-Welcome to Univents, a dynamic and centralized event management platform designed for university campuses.
-This application empowers student organizations, clubs, and faculties to publish and manage their own events, creating a single, unified calendar for the entire student community.
-The backend is powered by Ballerina, showcasing its strengths in integration and API development.
+This is Univents, a simple solution to a classic problem.
+It’s a dynamic event platform where students and organizations publish their own events directly, and you see everything in one, easy-to-use feed.
+With a powerful Ballerina backend integrating everything from our database to your personal Google Calendar, it’s the smartest way to stay connected to campus.

 Key Features